IakovlevaNatalia/FoolOrGenius/README.md

 FruitNinja

 👩🏻‍💻### Technologies used
-C#
+•C#
-OOP
+•OOP
-WinForms
+•WinForms
-MS SQL Server
+•MS SQL Server
-Entity Framework
+•Entity Framework
-LINQ
+•LINQ
-Dependency Injection
+•Dependency Injection

 2️⃣0️⃣4️⃣8️⃣ ### Game
 A replica of the '2048' game developed while learning Windows Forms technology.
 To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was used.